epklein/epklein.github.io/_mgmt/people/ppl-mgmt-one-on-ones.md

 Questions you may ask as a check-in or ice-breaker during one-on-ones:

-- What's top of your mind?
+- What's on your mind?
 - What went well this cycle?
 - What are your priorities for the next cycle?
 - What challenges or roadblocks do you need help with?